-Particulars Increase/ decrease in Effective basis points be 31 March 2022 + 100 basis points - 100 basis points
+Particulars Increase/ decrease in basis points Effect on Profit before tax

+31 March 2022 + 100 basis points

+51 Flaten 2022 - 100 basis points (17.74)

 (b) Credit Risk

 Credit risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities, primarily trade receivables and from its financing activities.
 The same is not applicable in the current year as the operations are yet to start.